Written by

 What is the significance of the CAP medical acronym for treatment?

-What is community acquired pneumonia mean for high-risk groups?
+What does community-acquired pneumonia mean for high-risk groups?

-What is cap medical abbreviation meaning in terms of diagnostic coding?
+What is the CAP medical abbreviation meaning in terms of diagnostic coding?

 References